Jump to content

 1. You cannot mix multiple types of Charges in the same Casing unless the Casing specifies.

-2. You can have more then one type of Detonator per Casing but the Explosive cannot be throw-able and can still only be detonated once unless specified differently by the Casing.
+2. You can have more than one type of Detonator per Casing, but the Explosive cannot be throw-able and can still only be detonated once unless specified differently by the Casing.

-It takes 10 minutes to safely combine components together.
-If rushed the Player must make a Demolitions skill check of DC10 + 1 for every minute less.
-If the Player fails the check the GM can decide the negative consequences.
-IE: Explosive device blows up in there face or becomes a dud and so on.
+It takes 10 minutes to safely combine the components.
+If rushed, the Player must make a Demolitions skill check of DC10 + 1 for every minute less.
+If the Player fails the check, the GM can decide the negative consequences.
+IE: Explosive device blows up in their face or becomes a dud, and so on.

 Weapon Accessories